Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 How to store this champagne?

-Plus de Bulles ships this bottle (75 cl) in reinforced packaging specially designed for champagne transport.
-Upon receipt, we recommend storing the bottle on its side, away from light — ideally in a cellar, or at least in a cool, not too dry place with a relatively stable temperature.
+Plus de Bulles ships this magnum (150 cl) in reinforced packaging specially designed for champagne transport.
+Upon receipt, we recommend storing the magnum on its side, away from light — ideally in a cellar, or at the very least in a cool, not too dry location with a relatively stable temperature.

 Ageing potential

-The Grand Vintage 2016 from Moët & Chandon offers excellent ageing potential, with a cellaring window of approximately ten to twelve years from the date of purchase.
+The Grand Vintage 2016 from Moët & Chandon offers a beautiful capacity for evolution, with a cellaring potential of approximately ten to twelve years from the date of purchase.

 • Until 2026: freshness dominates, with clean aromas of white fruits and citrus.